 from kanji to katakana

 Katakana was created in the 9th century by Buddhist monks.
 As with hiragana, katakana uses kanjis whose kun-yomi (Japanese reading) or on-yomi (Chinese reading) is one of the 46 core Japanese sounds as a base for the design of its characters.
-It is not surprising that in many cases the corresponding characters of hiragana and katakana were based on the same kanji; actually, two-thirds of all these pairs of characters, drawn in red, are based on the same kanji:
+Hence, it is not surprising that in two-thirds of the cases the corresponding characters of hiragana and katakana were based on the same kanji; these pairs are shown in red:

 As we should expect, when the two syllabaries based their corresponding characters on different kanjis, any resemblance between the characters would be coincidental so, in general, such characters don’t resemble each other:

 |sound||hiragana||hiragana orig. kanji||katakana||katakana orig. kanji|

 Sometimes, when both syllabaries used the same kanji as the base for the corresponding characters, the characters resemble each other:

 However, it is often the case that the corresponding characters do not resemble each other even if they were derived from the same kanji:

 This difference comes from the methods used to create hiragana and katakana characters: hiragana uses scripting, while katakana uses fragmentation.
 Hiragana characters are the entire original kanji simplified via cursive scripting, while katakana characters are unmodified fragments of the original kanji.
 Actually, ‘kata-kana’ in kanji is 片仮名, with 片 (kata) meaning ‘fragment’, and 仮名 (kana) meaning ‘Japanese syllabary’.
 For example, hiragana scripts the kanji 仁 (ni) into the stylized に, while katakana fragments it and takes its original right set of strokes to create ニ.

 The following are the kanjis from which the monks derived the katakana characters: